less_retarded_wikimain page, file list, single page HTML, source, report, wiki last updated on 05/28/23

 So Which Paradigm To Use Instead Of OOP?

-After many people realized OOP is kind of shit, there has been a boom of "OOP alternatives" such as functional, traits, agent oriented programming, all kinds of "lightweight" OOP etc etc. Which one to use?
+After many people realized OOP is kind of shit, there has been a boom of "OOP alternatives" such as functional, traits, agent oriented programming, all kinds of "lightweight"/optional OOP etc etc. Which one to use?

 In short: NONE, by default use the imperative paradigm (also called "procedural").
 Remember this isn't to say you shouldn't ever apply a different paradigm, but imperative should be the default, most prevalent and suitable one to use in solving most problems.
 There is nothing new to invent or "beat" OOP.